gregorytoprak/graf/README.md

 ### TODO

-- shift-click axis unit straightens it without changing distance
+- draw some other symbol at the center of the axis
 - need to be able to select/delete thing while it's magnetized